mesosphere/dcos-docs-site/pages/1.11/administering-clusters/backup-and-restore/index.md

 ---
 layout: layout.pug
-navigationTitle:  Backup and Restore
+navigationTitle:  Back up and Restore
-title: Backup and Restore
+title: Back up and Restore
 menuWeight: 7
 excerpt: Backing up and restoring the native Marathon instance of your clusters